Edward Eliscu: Life

 Eliscu was born in Manhattan, New York City.
+His parents, Frank and Sofia Eliscu, were born in Romania and emigrated to the United States.
 He attended DeWitt Clinton High School in Manhattan as a classmate of director George Cukor.
 He then attended City College of New York and graduated with a Bachelor of Science degree.
+His older brother Millton D'Eliscu was a military officer, multi-sport coach, and athletic director.

 He then began acting in Broadway plays.
 Eliscu's first film score was with Vincent Youmans and Billy Rose for the film Great Day.
 Two well-known songs from that show include "More Than You Know," and "Without a Song."

 He married the dancer and journalist Stella Bloch in 1931.
 They both worked in the film industry until the House Committee on Un-American Activities named her husband in the 1950s.
 This ended his career in the film and later in the television industry.
 Eliscu together with his wife's cousin Mortimer Offner moved away from Hollywood and returned to New York.

-Elscu was inducted into the Songwriters Hall of Fame in 1975.
+Eliscu was inducted into the Songwriters Hall of Fame in 1975.

 He died on June 18, 1998, aged 96, in Newtown, Connecticut.

 Eliscu is the grandfather of music journalist and broadcaster Jenny Eliscu.